kabarton62/cybersec-tools-II/sqli/exercise3.md

 After successfully cracking the passwords, login with username **pablo**.

-**Capture a screenshot of the home page that shows the username is pablo.**
+> :anger: apture a screenshot of the home page that shows the username is pablo.

 ### Challenge 4: sqlmap -> OS Shell